MooersLab/MooersLab/README.md

 - [latex-emacs29 configuration](https://github.com/MooersLab/latex-emacs) A configuration file enhancing the use of LaTeX in Gnu Emacs version 29.0.5.
 Includes org-mode configuration.
 - [latex-emacs28 configuration](https://github.com/MooersLab/latexemacs28) Similar to above but for Gnu Emacs version 28.
 - [latex-emacs30 configuration](https://github.com/MooersLab/latexemacs30) Similar to above but for Gnu Emacs version 30.
 - [scimax user.el](https://github.com/MooersLab/scimaxuserconfig) Scimax is the Emacs configuration that Dr. John Kitchin of Carniege-Mellon University is developing to support reproducible research by scientists with Gnu Emacs.
-The *user.el* file for scimax enables scimax users to add keybindings and packages.
+The *user.el* file for Scimax enables Scimax users to add keybindings and packages.
 I added features from latex-emacs and config.org.
-- [config.org](https://github.com/MooersLab/configorg) My default configuration file for GNU Emacs version 30.
+- [config.org](https://github.com/MooersLab/configorg) My default GNU Emacs version 30 configuration file.

 ### Document templates and workflows in LaTeX and Org-mode

 Org-mode is a blend of the best features of markdown and LaTeX.
-Although you can use org-mode with no knowledge of LaTeX, you do not have to give up any of your skills and knowledge of using LaTeX to use org-mode.
+Although you can use org-mode without knowledge of LaTeX, you do not have to give up any of your skills and knowledge of using LaTeX to use org-mode.
-You gain powerful tools for navigating the file, making major rearrangements of its sub-trees, and interfacing with many other programs such as Gnuplot for generating data plots from tables.
+You gain powerful tools for navigating the file, making major rearrangements of its sub-trees, and interfacing with many other programs, such as Gnuplot, for generating data plots from tables.
 Org-mode's table editor is reason enough to adopt its use because it makes assembling a table easy.
 For example, you can draft a table in org-mode, drop it into co-pilot, and ask it to reformat it LaTeX.